lishasrivastava/lishasrivastava.github.io/README.md

 # lishasrivastava.github.io
-this is my personal website! it is a bit cookie cutter but the essential elements are: centered box set up with text sticky naviagtion bar
+this is my personal website! it is a bit cookie cutter but the essential elements are: centered box set up with text and a sticky naviagtion bar